Physics-50/Module-1/docs/week1.md

 + Varying deductions if your procedure does not adequately lay out a method to generate reproducible measurements of the critical angle [up to 3 points]
 + Deductions for failing to submit the checkpoint on time as outlined in the syllabus

-When you're all finished and ready to move on, you can start [Week 2 - Exploratory Phase (part 2)](week2).